 We hope this helps you get off to a great start!

-Once you’ve picked your platform, there’s a few ideas you’ll still want to pick up.
-To help you take your next step, here’s a few of our favorite resources!
+Once you’ve picked your platform, there are a few ideas you’ll still want to pick up.
+To help you take your next step, here are a few of our favorite resources!

 How to Track Your Return on Investment (ROI) || by Search Engine Journal